-But buying off the plan can come with its risks too, so if you are considering this type of purchase, it’s crucial that you thoroughly understand what you are getting into before you sign on that dotted line.
+Let's look at some pro's and cons to this type of purchase.
+Most importantly, as buyers, it’s crucial that you thoroughly understand what you are getting into before you sign on that dotted line.

 What is “off the plan”?